Get the latest updates about our blog posts.

 How do frontend and backend work together?

 Although frontend and backend development are quite different from one another, they are both crucial players in the same game.
-Without a proper backend architecture, the frontend wouldn’t function properly.
+Without a proper backend architecture, the front end wouldn’t function properly.
 And without a frontend, the backend wouldn’t have any function at all.
-Both the frontend and backend are constantly communicating with each other in order to make sure that the user experience is optimal at all times.
-While the frontend sends through client requests to the backend, the backend retrieves the needed information through an API, and sends it back to the frontend.
+Both the front end and back end are constantly communicating with each other to make sure that the user experience is optimal at all times.
+While the front end sends client requests to the backend, the back end retrieves the needed information through an API and sends it back to the front end.
 For example, you want to pay for your online order by clicking on one of the payment options on the checkout page.
-You click on, for example, the PayPal option, and by clicking that button, the frontend sends a request to the backend to connect with PayPal.
-Through an API, the backend connects with the external service of PayPal, and sends back the PayPal login screen to the frontend, where the user can fill in his/her credentials.
+You click on, for example, the PayPal option, and by clicking that button, the front end sends a request to the backend to connect with PayPal.
+Through an API, the backend connects with the external service of PayPal and sends back the PayPal login screen to the front end, where the user can fill in his/her credentials.

-Apart from frontend and backend developers, there are also developers who can do both.
+Apart from frontend and backend developers, some developers can do both.
 This is called “full stack” development.
 Full stack developers know both their way in the backend of an application as well as the frontend of an application.
-By being experts in both fields, it’s easier to ensure that both the backend and frontend are aligned with each other at all times.
-A full stack developer can specialize in either frontend or backend development over time, depending on their preferences.
-You might switch to frontend development if you're more visually inclined, whereas more detail-oriented developers would probably prefer the backend.
+By being experts in both fields, it’s easier to ensure that both the backend and front end are aligned with each other at all times.
+A full-stack developer can specialize in either frontend or backend development over time, depending on their preferences.
+You might switch to front-end development if you're more visually inclined, whereas more detail-oriented developers would probably prefer the backend.

 Need a hand?

 Did you know that our developers are specialized in both backend and frontend development?
-Their full stack knowledge makes them experts in all facets of app and web development.
-Not only do they know exactly what technologies are needed for the development of your solution, their experience in both backend and frontend development ensures a well-functioning, long lasting and highly scalable solution.
+Their full-stack knowledge makes them experts in all facets of app and web development.
+Not only do they know exactly what technologies are needed for the development of your solution, but their experience in both backend and frontend development also ensures a well-functioning, long-lasting, and highly scalable solution.

 Are you still looking for an app development partner for the development of your app idea?
-Don’t hesitate to get in touch with us via our social media channels, the contact form on our website, or WhatsApp!
+Don’t hesitate to get in touch with us via our social media channels, or the contact form on our website.